 You will be best off to know Spanish or to learn at least few basic words.
 Even though Valencia get lots of foreign visitors, locals are not very strong in English.

-Traveling to Valencia with a baby / child
+Traveling to Valencia with kids

 If you ask us, Valencia is a great family destination.
 There are lots of sights, where kids will have a blast, but Bioparc, Oceanografic and Science museum are really the best one to choose from.
 Kids and parents will also love the fact that Valencia has many outdoor playgrounds.
 The best ones will be find at Turia gardens, including the Gulliver Park, which is free of charge to use.